amwaleh/checkpoint3/README.md

  * `Python manage.py makemigrations`
  * `python manage.py  migrate`
  * `python manage.py runserver` to start the server
- * In your browser navigate to `http://localhost:8000/web/`
+ * To access the web page  navigate to `http://localhost:8000/web/`
-  - this will lead to the web page
- * You can also navigate to `http://localhost:8000/api/`
+ * To access the API navigate to `http://localhost:8000/api/` on your browser
-  - to access the API view

 ### API Endpoints